Your exercise handbook

 Our exercise handbook gives you everything you need to become more active.
 It’s got information on what activities you should do and when, how to exercise safely and keeping active during a flare-up.
 We have a full exercise programme for you to follow along, as well as space to record your progress and reach your goals.

-First, make sure you carefully read through the section 'Before you start to exercise'.
-This has important information on how much exercise you should do and for how long.
+First, make sure you carefully read through the sections ‘How to use your exercise handbook’ and ‘What activities should I do and when’.
+These have important information on how much exercise you should do and for how long.
 There’s also information on exercising safely and about reaching your exercise goals.

 Then, choose what works best for you and what you find easiest.
 You should then try other exercises too and aim to do a bit more each week.
 Choose what you enjoy doing.
 Always remember to warm up before you exercise, and to cool down and stretch afterwards.